 First of all, most state boards allow a CPA license transfer.
 And, the process is not difficult as long as the person holds a license from a substantially equivalent state.
 Nowadays, all states that issue a full license following the 3E requirement recommendation are considered substantially equivalent.

-Under the CPA Mobility Act, most states allow a licensee to hold an out-of-state license to work under a general assumption that this out-of-state working arrangement is not permanent.
+Under the CPA Mobility Act, most states allow a licensee to hold an out-of-state license to work under the general assumption that this out-of-state working arrangement is not permanent.

-Back to our example, if Missouri becomes the new principal place of business i.e. where one lives and works the majority of the year, there may be a need to obtain a Missouri license.
+Let’s go back to our example.
+If Missouri becomes the new principal place of business, i.e., where a person lives and works the majority of the year, then that person may be a need to obtain a Missouri license.

 A classic example of offering services to the public is to open your own CPA firm.
 Your home state is the principal place of business, and therefore your license must be from your home state.
-The CPA Mobility Act does NOT apply in this case and you will likely need to transfer your license.
+The CPA Mobility Act does NOT apply in this case, and you will likely need to transfer your license.